tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 ![](images/genre_wordcloud.png)

-Based on this information, I decided to group the tracks into 12 categories by genre.
+Based on this information, I decided to group the tracks into **12 categories by genre**.
 These were more or less the most popular, after removing some nationalities ("German", "Dutch", "Swedish", etc.) and less musical categories, like "hoerspiel" (German for "radio play").

 ```python
 'Pop', 'Hip-Hop', 'Rap', 'Trap', 'Rock', 'Indie', 'House',